Dibutoxy ethyl phthalate

 Dibutoxy ethyl phthalate is an organic compound and phthalate ester, baring 2-butoxyethanol groups.
+Like most phthalates it is nonvolatile, and remains liquid over a wide range of temperatures.
+Although its water solubility is low, it remains one of the most water soluble of the common phthalates.

+Uses

 It is used as a plasticizer in polyvinyl chloride, polyvinyl acetate and cellulose acetate.
-Like most phthalates it is non-volatile, and remains liquid over a wide range of temperatures.
-Although its water solubility is low, it remains one of the most water soluble of the common phthalates.
+It is resistant to microbial attack.

+It is used to improve the collection efficiency of specialized filter papers (IP 1478) designed for bulk particulate and trace element sampling in the atmosphere.

+Safety

+Bis(2-butoxyethyl) phthalate exposure has been associated with reproductive toxicity and endocrine disruption.